qishuyi/DS-Visualizer/README.md

 from the tracee.

 - The tracer interrupts the tracee's execution and begins instrumenting single stepping through the tracee.
-Though the tracer allows the user to define number of interruptions before it performs a full trace on the tracee's memory.
+The tracer single steps through the tracee program though it traces the data structure every 100 steps.
+Later we might make the number of steps user configurable.

 - When the tracer performs a trace, it begins with the head address received from the tracee and scans the data that resides